-Since the unprecedented rainfall in January and February 2017 when the San Francisquito Creek watershed received over 40 inches of rain, the SFCJPA has done maintenance on the rain and stream flow gauges that are the backbone of this early warning system.
-Also, in preparation for the upcoming 2017-18 winter season, the SFCJPA and other local agencies listed below at left removed debris from the Creek and are planning how best to collectively monitor storms as they arise and communicate with the public and emergency responders.
+With the first storm of 2018 on January 8th, this winter season is now here.
+Since the San Francisquito Creek watershed received an unprecedented 40 inches of rain last winter, the SFCJPA has done maintenance on the rain and stream flow gauges that are the backbone of this early warning system.
+We and other local agencies listed below at left have also removed debris from the Creek and are collectively monitoring storms as they arise.
 Please stay alert and follow these websites, and the local forecast and news.
 If a flood watch or flood warning is warranted, the circles and associated streets on the map below will become yellow (watch) or red (warning) and an e-mail and text alert will be sent to individuals who requested that through the "Receive Alerts" tab above.
 Please see the "About" tab above for more information.

 This map is based upon the best available data from gauges, models and past events.
 Please monitor local conditions and take appropriate action.